Page title

 If a claimant cannot satisfy the majority nomination requirement, the following reason should be provided:

-Rejecting claim because of co-owner/co-occupier nomination
+Table 7 — Rejecting claim because of co-owner/co-occupier nomination

-Claimant has failed to provide a nomination from a majority of the joint owners or occupiers
+Claimant has failed to provide a nomination from a majority of the joint owners or occupiers.

 You have not provided a nomination from a majority of the joint owners/occupiers* of the property.

-*Delete what is not relevant.
+*Delete what is not relevant

 3.6.
 Verification of right of occupation

-A claim must meet the following
+A claim must evidence the following:

 1. The claimant has a lease, tenancy agreement or other legal instrument to evidence a claim of a right of occupation to rateable property.